USA

 RAM type

-The type of RAM installed in the smartphone.
+The type of random access memory (RAM) installed in the smartphone.

 All modern devices use LPDDR format RAM ( LPDDR4, LPDDR4x, LPDDR5, LPDDR5x, LPDDR5T).
-In addition to its miniature size, it differs from conventional computer RAM in supporting special data transfer formats (16- and 32-bit memory buses).
-But versions of such memory can be different:
+In addition to its miniature size, it differs from regular computer RAM by supporting special data transfer formats (16- and 32-bit memory buses).
+But the versions of such memory can be different:

-- LPDDR3.
-The earliest current generation of LPDDR was introduced in 2012 and has been implemented in devices since 2013.
-Standardly operates at speeds up to 1600 MT/s (megatransactions per second) and frequencies up to 933 MHz; The “improved” version supports speeds up to 2133 MT/s.
-Nowadays, this standard is rarely found, mainly among outdated mobile devices.
+— LPDDR3.
+The earliest generation of LPDDR of the current ones — presented in 2012, implemented in devices since 2013.
+Standardly operates at speeds up to 1600 MT/s (megatransactions per second) and a frequency of up to 933 MHz; the “enhanced” version supports speeds up to 2133 MT/s.
+Nowadays, this standard is rare, mainly among outdated mobile devices.

-- LPDDR4.
-The successor to LPDDR3, officially introduced in August 2014 (although the first hardware developments were released at the end of 2013).
-The operating speed, compared to its predecessor, has doubled - up to 3200 MT/s; frequency increased to 1600 MHz; and energy consumption was reduced by 40%.
-In addition, the data transfer format has changed - in particular, instead of one 32-bit bus, two 16-bit buses are used, and some security improvements have been introduced into the standard.
-This memory can be found in some medium-range smartphones. - LPDDR4x.
-An improved version of LPDDR4 wit...h reduced power consumption - the standard uses a voltage of 0.6 V instead of 1.1 V. In addition, some improvements were implemented in this type of RAM aimed at increasing speed (it reaches 4266 MT/s) and general optimization of operation - for example, a single-channel mode for undemanding applications.
-Thanks to such characteristics, this version of memory has become noticeably more widespread than the original LPDDR4.
-You can find it in mid- and high-end devices.
+— LPDDR4.
+The successor to LPDDR3, officially presented in August 2014 (although the first hardware developments were released back in late 2013).
+The operating speed, compared to its predecessor, has doubled — up to 3200 MT/s; the frequency has grown to 1600 MHz; and the power consumption has decreased by 40%.
+In addition, the data transfer format has changed — in particular, two 16-bit buses are used instead of one 32-bit, and some security improvements have been introduced into the standard.
+This memory can be found in some mid-range smartphones. — LPDDR4x.
+An improved version...of LPDDR4 with reduced power consumption — the standard uses a voltage of 0.6 V instead of 1.1 V. In addition, some improvements have been implemented in this type of RAM, aimed at increasing the speed (it reaches 4266 MT/s) and general optimization of operation — for example, a single-channel mode has appeared for undemanding applications.
+Thanks to such characteristics, this version of memory has become much more widespread than the original LPDDR4.
+It can be found in mid-range and top-end devices.

-- LPDDR5.
-Further development of “mobile” RAM, officially announced at the beginning of 2019.
-The operating speed in this version is increased to 6400 MT/s, a differential signal format was introduced to improve resistance to interference and errors, and dynamic frequency and voltage control was introduced to reduce power consumption.
+— LPDDR5.
+Further development of "mobile" RAM, officially announced in early 2019.
+The operating speed in this version has been increased to 6400 MT/s, a differential signal format has been introduced to improve resistance to interference and errors, and dynamic frequency and voltage control has been implemented to reduce power consumption.
 The use of such memory modules is typical mainly for high-end smartphones.

-- LPDDR5x.
-A more energy efficient and faster version of LPDDR5 RAM.
-The data transfer speed in it was increased to 8533 MT/s, and the peak throughput indicator was increased to 8.5 Gbit/s.
+— LPDDR5x.
+A more energy-efficient and faster version of LPDDR5 RAM.
+Its data transfer rate has been increased to 8533 MT/s, and the peak throughput indicator is up to 8.5 Gbps.
 The number of memory banks per channel in LPDDR5x is always 16.
 RAM of this standard is typical for advanced smartphones of the highest grade.

-- LPDDR5T.
-T is for turbo.
-The operating speed of the LPDDR5T standard RAM has been increased to 9600 MT/s, and devices with such memory modules are about 13% faster compared to LPDDR5X.
-The memory operates in the low voltage range from 1.01 to 1.12 V. The corresponding modules are aimed at use in high-end mobile devices.
+— LPDDR5T.
+T — means "turbo".
+The operating speed of the LPDDR5T standard "RAM" has been increased to 9600 MT/s, and devices with such memory modules are approximately 13% faster compared to LPDDR5X.
+The memory operates in the low voltage range from 1.01 to 1.12 V. The corresponding modules are aimed at use in top mobile devices.

 Test results